 She estimates that she spent one-and-a-half hours a day in hair and make-up for her 600-day campaign.
 And ultimately, even with all that effort, Hillary could never win.

 Too progressive for some, too conservative for others.
 Not charismatic enough according to one group, but too bold and wacky in the minds of another.

 Clinton battled prejudice throughout her education, her career and during the glare of the Lewinsky scandal, which prepared her emotionally to deal with the unfair treatment as a presidential candidate.

 But, as this documentary flags, there are still lots of big battles to be won for feminism in the world of politics.

-Watch Hillary on Sky Documentaries with NOW TV.
+Watch Hillary on Sky Documentaries with the NOW TV Entertainment Pass.